Skip to content

 Here is the seven-item booking list I send friends two to four weeks before they fly:

-- JR Pass — only if it pays off.
-The 7-day JR Pass was 50,000 yen as of November 2024.
+• JR Pass, only if it pays off.
+The 7-day JR Pass is priced at 50,000 yen per japanrailpass.net at the time of writing.
 It only pays off if you are doing a Tokyo to Kyoto round trip plus Osaka, or heavy anime pilgrimage travel.
 Our JR Pass 2026 guide has a break-even calculator.

 What to Grab at the Airport